lab-brussels-1/home/guides/class-workflows/check-ins.md

 Coaches will also use your Thursday Check-Ins to prepare for review calls and Sunday Class.

+## Module Check-in Issue Checklist

+Your issue should look like this: Elias: Agile Development, 4 weeks
+- [] add yourself as assignee to it,
+- [] add the labels check-in & week-1
+- [] add it to the Project Board: Deliverables
+- [] add the Milestone: 2.
+Agile Development
+- [] add your comment using the template

 ## Issue Description

 In the main issue description you will copy-paste the module's learning